BigMax900/starter-hugo-academic/content/post/getting-started/index.md

   placement: 2
   preview_only: false
 ---
-This course is targeted at improving second-year college students' listening and speaking skills.This course is targeted at improving second-year college students' listening and speaking skills.
+This course is targeted at improving second-year college students' listening and speaking skills.
+This course is targeted at improving second-year college students' listening and speaking skills.